Coffee: Love Requited

 - Venerable coffee places like Common Grounds and Coffee Times, and a welcome sprouting of new places, including North Lime Coffee & Donuts, Wild Fig Books & Coffee, Broomwagon Coffee + Bikes, Daily Offerings Coffee Roastery (gratitude for the completely delicious, completely gluten-free pastries), A Cup of Common Wealth and Southland Perk Coffee House.

 - Newer roasters, including Magic Beans and Nate's Coffee, each adding wonders to local coffee options in Lexington.

 So many reasons and so many ways to love coffee, they are beyond counting.
 What's even better?
-With its caffeine boost and its antioxidant contributions, coffee loves me back.
+With its caffeine boost, antioxidant contributions and other likely health benefits, coffee loves me back.

 Still want more coffee?